Dalia-Sharra29/University-Projects/Students Register Management/README.md

 - Implement **PyUnit test cases**

 ## Additional Implementations
 1. Persistent storage for all entities using file-based repositories.
 A `settings.properties` file to configure your application.
 The program must work the same way using in-memory repositories, text-file repositories and binary file repositories.
 The decision of which repositories are employed, as well as the location of the repository input files will be made in the program’s `settings.properties` file.
-An example is below:

-    a. `settings.properties` for loading from memory (input files are not required):
-    ```
-    repository = inmemory
-    cars = “”
-    clients = “”
-    rentals = “”
-    ```
-    b. `settings.properties` for loading from binary files:
-    ```
-    repository = binaryfiles
-    cars = “cars.pickle”
-    clients = “clients.pickle”
-    rentals = “rentals.pickle”
-    ```
 2. Python module that contains an iterable data structure, a sort method and a filter method, together with complete PyUnit unit tests (100% coverage).
 The module can be reused in other projects.
 This data structure is used for storing objects in the repository and both functions are used in the repository and service layer.